em-foundation/emscope/README.md

 In practice, you'll typically begin using **EM&bull;Scope** with captures previously grabbed by others and then published within a curated **Git** repository.&thinsp; To support the examples which follow, go ahead and clone the [em-foundation/bleadv-captures](https://github.com/em-foundation/bleadv-captures) repo.

 > [!NOTE]
-> All of these captures record the energy consumped by different embedded HW/SW configurations otherwise performing the _same_ application task &ndash; transmitting a stock BLE packet on all three advertising channels once per-second with 0&thinsp;dB of radio power.
+> All of these captures record the energy consumed by different embedded HW/SW configurations otherwise performing the _same_ application task &ndash; transmitting a stock BLE packet on all three advertising channels once per-second with 0&thinsp;dB of radio power.
 >
 > We hope this embryonic repository will encourage others to contribute captures for a wide range of embedded BLE systems &ndash; enabling more rational and robust comparative benchmarks between different HW/SW providers who all claim "ultra-low-power".

 Use the `emscope pack --unpack` command to first deflate a special file named `emscope-capture.zip` found in each of the repository's labeled capture directories.

-At this stage, you can use the `emscope scan` and `emscope view` sub-commands to explore the raw signal data captured at an earlier time &ndash; as if you had just commanded `emscope grab`.
+At this stage, you can use the `emscope scan` and `emscope view` commands to explore raw signal data captured at an earlier time &ndash; as if you had just executed `emscope grab`.

 Only the original supplier of the raw data, however, would use `emscope pack` to create `emscope-capture.zip`.&thinsp; The supplier would then commit this file (and other **EM&bull;Scope** artifacts) into the capture repository &ndash; ready for downstream consumption by others.

 ## Examples

 ### 🟠&ensp;recording raw power signals &emsp; <p align="right"><sup><a href="#toc">top ⤴️</a></sup></p>
+<a id="grab"></a>
 ```console
 $ emscope grab -J
     wrote 'capture.yaml'